Same property value. Same tax code. Wildly different outcomes.

 Both methods are legal and IRS-compliant.
 The right choice depends on your property value, tax bracket, holding period, and reinvestment goals.

-Modeling both scenarios before committing to a study is the most reliable way to see where you stand.
-Seneca's free tax assessment does exactly that—running the numbers on your specific property so you can make an informed decision without any obligation.
+Comparing both scenarios on a specific property provides clarity on which approach generates the stronger tax outcome.
+Seneca's free tax assessment does exactly that, running the numbers on your specific property so you can make an informed decision without any obligation.

 Frequently Asked Questions